hashicorp/consul-k8s/CONTRIBUTING.md

 ### Generating YAML
 1. Run `make ctrl-manifests` to generate the CRD and webhook YAML.
-1. Uncomment your CRD in `control-plane/config/crd/kustomization` under `patches:`
+1. Uncomment your CRD in `control-plane/config/crd/kustomization` under `patchesStrategicMerge:`
 1. Update the sample, e.g. `control-plane/config/samples/consul_v1alpha1_ingressgateway.yaml` to a valid resource that can be used for testing:
     ```yaml